mark-russell-85/pdsnd_github/README.md

 ### Description
-Analysis project to allow user to analyze preconditioned data provided by a bikeshare company to key metrics and data concerning usage
+Analysis project to allow user to analyze preconditioned data provided by a bikeshare company to key metrics and data concerning usage like ridership and station statistics

 The file queries the user for which city, all months or a particular month and all days or a particular day of the week to generate a set of statistics
 Cities == Chicago, Los Angeles or Washington